-Roaches were the biggest pest in North America thru my history, but are in surprisingly low population in Thailand homes I've lived in and visited, despite the abundance of food and other edible things all over.
+Roaches were the biggest pest in North America thru my history, but are in surprisingly very low population in Thailand homes I've lived in and visited, despite the abundance of food and other edible things all over.
 I don't know why, maybe predators eat them, or maybe something microscopic in the environment knocks them off.
 However, there are roaches here and they tend to be the very large ones.
 As I don't like killing things, I've tolerated a few guests in my clean house as they didn't multiply, pretty much tried to keep out of sight, and I haven't seen nor smelled roach droppings like in North America.

-One of the reasons is because geckos (see below) prey upon roaches and are ubiquitous in Thailand.
+One of the reasons I've heard is because geckos (see below) prey upon small roaches, and geckos are ubiquitous in Thailand.
 However, I haven't see any scientific study on it.

 These are the most ubiquitous insects in houses in Thailand, the opposite of North America where ant populations generally stayed outdoors.

-In houses, ants smartly restrict their territory to kitchens and dining rooms, and I generally don't see them in other rooms where food doesn't lay around.
+In houses, ants tend to smartly restrict their territory to the kitchen and dining room in my home, and I generally don't see them in my other rooms where food doesn't lay around.
 However, it's important to be diligent in not letting anything edible sit around somewhere, because some ranger ant may find it and direct a herd.

-Black ants generally do not bite and are much more mellow in their paces.
+Black ants generally do not bite and are generally much more mellow in their paces.
 I'm much more tolerant of the black ants.

-Mammalian pests are very rare in modern homes.
-If they do show up, do be aware that you can buy cheap cage mousetraps in hardware stores.
-I've caught them in offices and Thai homes, especially near food courts where there's a lot of trash out nightly.
+If mice do show up, do be aware that you can buy cheap cage mousetraps in hardware stores.
+I've caught them in offices and Thai homes.
 If you let them out in the wild like I do, then drive a long distance because if you set them out locally, they have been known to just run back to the house!
 Mice seem to have a better sense of direction than some people I've known.
 Neighbors also may get angry if you let them out near their house.

-The main risk of mice is that they attract snakes.
+A main risk of mice is that they attract snakes.
 You can read my experience on that in my section on snakes.